xrpronin17/xrpl-dev-portal/content/concepts/payment-system-basics/transaction-basics/transaction-basics.md

 ## Claimed Cost Justification

-Although it may seem unfair to charge a [transaction cost](transaction-cost.html) for a failed transaction, the `tec` class of errors exists for good reasons:
+Although it may seem unfair to charge a [transaction cost](transaction-cost.html) for a failed transaction, the <span class="code-snippet">tec</span> class of errors exists for good reasons:

 * Transactions submitted after the failed one do not have to have their Sequence values renumbered.
 Incorporating the failed transaction into a ledger uses up the transaction's sequence number, preserving the expected sequence.
 * Distributing the transaction throughout the network increases network load.
 Enforcing a cost makes it harder for attackers to abuse the network with failed transactions.